Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Introduction

 \IEEEPARstart{W}{ith} the rapid development of the Internet of Things (IoT) and connected devices, vehicular networks have emerged as a key component of transportation systems.
 The Internet of Vehicles (IoV) system comprises vehicles, roadside units (RSUs), vehicular edge computing (VEC), and vehicular cloud computing (VCC).
 Collaboration among these entities supports the execution of various safety and entertainment tasks, such as path planning and downloading high-definition videos within the vehicle, most of which are highly dependent on communication.
 Different tasks may require varying communication ranges.
 Since a single sensor provides a limited perspective and may fail to capture information due to occlusion, it is necessary to integrate multi-view data from various sensors, such as cameras, radar, and others.
 Unfortunately, the substantial volume of multi-modal data, coupled with the growing number of vehicles, exacerbates the challenge of radio resource scarcity.
 Furthermore, the high mobility and dynamic topology of IoV nodes lead to frequent handovers, posing significant difficulties for access management\cite{xu2024integration}.
 Therefore, it underscores the growing importance of ensuring both efficiency and reliability in communication between users and servers in IoV systems.

 To reduce the volume of transmitted data while preserving the accuracy of transmitted semantics, semantic communication (SemCom) has emerged as a key technology for the upcoming 6G era\cite{yang2022semantic}.
 The significance of semantics was first recognized by Shannon and Weaver, who introduced three levels of communication\cite{shannon1948mathematical}.
 As shown in Fig.\ref {The three levels of information theory communication}, traditional Level A communication focuses primarily on the accurate transmission of bits, while Levels B and C extend beyond bit-level accuracy to ensure the intended meaning is correctly conveyed.
-In vehicular networks, task-oriented communication plays a dominant role, and vehicular SemCom can primarily focus on Level C.
+In vehicular networks, task-oriented communication drives SemCom to primarily focus on Level C.